vijo30/Final_Reality/README.md

 ### Weapon
 A class that holds all the information of a weapon.

-### WeaponType
+### Axe
-Enumeration of all the weapon types.

-## User
+A class that holds all the information of an axe.

-### AbstractPlayer
+### Bow
-An abstract class that holds the common behaviour of all players in the game.
+A class that holds all the information of a bow.

-### Player
+### Knife
-A class that holds all the information of a single player of the game.
+A class that holds all the information of a knife.

-## Exceptions

-### InvalidStatValueException
+### Staff
-This error is used to represent an invalid stat value.
+A class that holds all the information of a staff.

-### Require
+### Sword
-Class containing a series of methods to check if a condition is met.
-If the condition is not met, an exception is thrown.
+A class that holds all the information of a sword.